extrawurst/extrawurst.github.io/_posts/2018-12-05-go-and-gitlab-ci.md

 ## A single workspace

 As you can see it does not turn out to be an easy topic.
-Most hastle in this area comes from go having this concept of a workspace.
+Most hassle in this area comes from go having this concept of a workspace.
 Workspaces were a design decision that go took on day 1.
 They enforce a certain mindset on you where in a central folder all go projects on your hard drive have to live (including the downloaded dependencies).
 This is for some (or most) a very unnatural way of structuring their projects.
-It also comes with lots of strings attached: Like ci jobs copying their code on the fly into the $HOME/go folder to build and resolve 🤢.
+It also comes with lots of strings attached: Like CI jobs copying their code on the fly into the $HOME/go folder to build and resolve 🤢.

 Since I am not an early adopter (lucky me 🥳) go by now released version 1.11 with a first version of module support: [golang modules](https://github.com/golang/go/wiki/Modules)